XDuskAshes/dusks-cc-utils/README.md

-# Dusk's ComputerCraft Utilities
+# General ComputerCraft Utilities

-A collection of useful programs I've developed steadily over some time and am deciding to share.
+A collection of useful programs that have been developed steadily over some time and am deciding to share.

 Utilities: